neovim/go-client/README.md

         })
     }

-To add this plugin to Nvim, build the program with the [go tool](https://golang.org/cmd/go/) and add this plugin to Vim:
+Build the program with the [go tool](https://golang.org/cmd/go/) to an executable named `hello`.
+Ensure that the executable is on your path.

+Add the following plugin to Nvim:

     if exists('g:loaded_hello')
       finish